 What can be done about the National Debt?

-Past reductions in the level of national debt has usually been due to a prolonged period of economic growth, with the 2008-09 Financial Crisis being the last observed shock to the levels of debt in the economy.
+Historically, decreases in the national debt have primarily resulted from prolonged economic growth, with the 2008-09 Financial Crisis being the most recent significant shock to debt levels.